Hook Integration

 4. Marks messages as read so they don't appear again

-When messages exist, they appear as context before Claude processes your prompt:
+When messages exist, they appear as context before your tool processes your prompt:

 ## Coop Notifications